pfink/nuimo-openhab-python/.github/ISSUE_TEMPLATE/bug_report.md

 - Operating System: [e.g. Raspian Stretch] (can be captured by running "lsb_release -a")
 - Python Version: [e.g. 3.5.3] (can be captured by running "python3 --version")
 - openHAB Version: [e.g. 2.5.0] (can be captured by running "openhab-cli info")
+- Bluez Version: [e.g. 5.43] (can be captured by running "bluetoothd --version")
 - Nuimo openHAB Python Version: [e.g. 1.0] (can be captured by running "git describe --tags" within the applications path)

 **Additional context**